Acne Scar Treatment

 Results may vary.

 If you suffer from acne scarring, Best Impression Cosmetic Surgery and Medical Spa encourages you to make an appointment for a free consultation and skin evaluation.
 During this visit, you will meet with a skin specialist.
 Your scars will be evaluated and recommendations will be made as to how you can decrease, and, in some cases, eliminate unwanted scarring.
-In addition to treating acne scars, Dr. Mirabile and Dr. Hsu offer treatment of active acne with topical washes, medicated ointments, and, in severe cases, possibly antibiotics.
+In addition to treating acne scars, Dr. Mirabile, Dr. Hsu, and Dr. Taglienti offer treatment of active acne with topical washes, medicated ointments, and, in severe cases, possibly antibiotics.